-Bank of New York Mellon (BK) Corp., State Street (STT) and JPMorgan Chase & Co.
-(JPM) are the world’s largest custody banks.
+Bank of New York Mellon (BK:US) Corp., State Street (STT:US) and JPMorgan Chase & Co.
+(JPM:US) are the world’s largest custody banks.
 Custody banks keep records, track performance and execute trades for institutional investors including mutual funds, pension funds and hedge funds.
 They can also handle foreign exchange transactions and lend cash and securities.

 Officials at Commerzbank and UBS declined to comment.

 Last month, Blessing forecast a “more challenging” second half of the year as lower client activity and regulatory costs weigh on earnings.
 He is scheduled to present a business review on Nov.
 8 as well as discuss plans for the consumer-banking unit and the bank’s strategy for the portfolios it’s winding down, including public finance, commercial real estate and ship finance.